walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

     # bukkit/spigotmc
     level-type=FLAT
     generate-structures=false

     # creative mode
     gamemode=1
     pvp=false

     # turns off authentication (for classroom environments)
     online-mode=false
     spawn-npcs=false
     spawn-monsters=false

-## Learning Javascript
+## Learning JavaScript

-To begin creating cool stuff in Minecraft using ScriptCraft, you don't *have* to know much JavaScript.
+To begin creating cool stuff in Minecraft using ScriptCraft, you don't *need* to know much JavaScript.
 ScriptCraft comes with lots of functions to help you create buildings of any size, and lets you experiment while you play.
-However, as you learn Javascript you will be able to create cooler stuff in Minecraft - not just buildings, you'll be able to add new rules and items to the game - even create mini-games for you and your friends.
-If you want to get started learning JavaScript, check out this [fun Javascript Tutorial][ce].
+However, as you learn JavaScript you will be able to create cooler stuff in Minecraft - not just buildings, you'll be able to add new rules and items to the game - even create mini-games for you and your friends.
+If you want to get started learning JavaScript, check out this [fun JavaScript Tutorial][ce].
 If you want to dive right in to ScriptCraft, read on...

 ## First Steps

-If you don't already know Javascript, don't worry, you'll learn a little about Programming and Javascript along the way.
+If you don't already know JavaScript, don't worry, you'll learn a little about Programming and JavaScript along the way.
 You've set up a Minecraft server and are ready to connect ...

 1. Launch Minecraft.
 2. Click 'Multi-Player'
 3. Click 'Add Server'
-4. Type any name you like in the name field then type `localhost` in the address field. `localhost` is a special internet address that points to your own computer.
+4. Type any name you like in the name field then type `localhost` in the address field. `localhost` is a special Internet address that points to your own computer.
 5. Click 'Join Server' to join the server.
 If the version of Minecraft is incompatible with the version of the server you will